Fugitive Charged With Molesting Young Girls in Ventura County Is Captured After 18 Years on the Run

 A man who was on the run for nearly two decades after being charged with molesting girls as young as six years old in Ventura County has been found by authorities and arrested in Maryland, the Thousand Oaks Police Department said Tuesday.

-In April 2000, Julio Anaya posted $250,000 bail a month after appearing in court to face five felony counts of lewd acts upon a child under the age of 14, authorities said.
+In April 2000, Julio Anaya posted $250,000 bail a month after appearing in court to face felony charges, police said.
 He was accused of molesting five girls between 6 to 11 years old.

 But after posting bail, he failed to appear in court the following month and had not been found by law enforcement since.